 In this regard, the CAPSEE study has its sights especially set on for-profit online colleges.
 At TBS, we know of for-profit online colleges that offer a fine education and we also know of well-regarded non-profit online colleges that leave much to be desired.
 Moreover, it is simplistic to see for-profit colleges as motivated purely by money and non-profit colleges as motivated purely by academic excellence.
-For-profit colleges, if they are to succeed in the long run, need to provide a good product and thus are incentivized to strive for academic excellence.
-Alternatively, non-profit colleges can be tempted to cash in on their non-profit status, milking the government for student loans to cover their ever upward spiraling tuition costs.
-Virtue as well as villainy are thus distributed throughout both the for-profit and non-profit online educational sectors.
+For-profit colleges must provide a good product for the marketplace, and thus have an incentive to achieve academic excellence.
+On the other hand, an unscrupulous non-profit college might rely on its non-profit status, milking the government for student loans in order to cover rising tuition costs.
+Virtue and villainy are thus distributed throughout both the for-profit and non-profit online educational sectors.

 Still, the CAPSEE study is right to underscore that the rate of default on student loan repayment at for-profit institutions is nearly twice that for students attending public institutions.
-According to CAPSEE, the two-year cohort default rate for students from for-profit schools (whether graduating or dropping out) was 11.6 percent in 2008.
-This compares to a six percent rate at public universities and a four percent rate among those who have attended private non-profits.
+According to CAPSEE, the two-year cohort default rate for students from for-profit schools (whether graduating or dropping out) was 11.6% in 2008.
+(Compared to a mere 6% rate at public universities and a 4% rate among those who have attended private non-profits.)53

-This does not mean that you should limit your search to non-profit schools.
-Indeed, some for-profit schools have had remarkable success forging corporate partnerships and helping employees of corporations advance their education.
-Stories of success as well as stories of failure cover the entire gamut of American online education.
+But don’t limit your search to non-profit schools.
+Some for-profit schools have had truly remarkable success forging corporate partnerships and helping employees of corporations advance their education.
+Like villainy and virtue, stories of success also cover the entire gamut of American online education.

 What this all means is that in searching for the right online college, you need to be thorough, exercising due diligence, and leaving nothing to chance.
 It should be your objective to weed out any potential colleges that have historically performed poorly where certain key indicators are concerned.
 Specifically, you will want to avoid enrolling in online colleges that have high rates of non-completion; colleges whose former enrollees have experienced a higher than average rate of student loan repayment default in the years after departing school; and colleges whose graduates have struggled to find or maintain suitable employment.